Going to an Enduro Race could just be the perfect weekend getaway, if:

 It was imported to Kenya in 2018 from Japan.
 The first owner used it mostly in and around Meru town and I bought it from her in great condition in April 2024 at 118,900 km.

 The correct title of this post should be “strength training”, but that sounds less exciting, right?
-Lifting weights, aka strength or resistance training is when you move heavy metals against gravity to grow muscle over time to increase your physical strength.
-Fun fact: Weightlifting is a competitive sport, with the 2 main lifts you see on TV during olympics
+Lifting weights, aka strength or resistance training is when you move heavy metals against gravity to grow muscle over time to increase your physical strength and power.
+(Fun fact: Weightlifting is a competitive sport, with the 2 main lifts you see on TV during olympics.)

 I got three tips when starting out.
 They 200% worked for me.
 I thought they would helpful to others as well so I’ll share them below and explain how I worked with each of them in my first months.